 Links

-Wynn Environmental (Dick & Rick): http://www.wynnenv.com/torit_filters.htm has the best pricing and service in providing excellent affordable cartridge filters, 3.5", 4", 5" and 6" clear flex hose in 25' lengths and clamps.
-They are my recommended source for the Farr and Torit compatible filters in both the washable poly and the less expensive blended cartridge filters.
-They also offer the Donaldson Torit 0.2 micron fine filters that I need to use to take better care of my poor lungs.
+• Wynn Environmental Dick & Rick have the best pricing and service in providing excellent affordable cartridge filters for cyclones, cartridge filter upgrades for dust collectors, excellent and affordable fine dust air cleaners, 3.5", 4", 5" and 6" clear flex hose in 25' lengths and clamps.
+They are my recommended source for your large and small dust collection filters in both washable poly and the less expensive blended cartridge filters.
+They also offer the finer "Nano" filters I prefer and use myself to take better care of my poor lungs.

-The Electric Motor Warehouse (Barry): http://www.electricmotorwarehouse.com/120554.htm provided the top quality Leeson compressor motor that was really a 3 hp which has since been upgraded to 5 hp that I used to drive my 14" material movement impeller.
-They had by far the best service and prices any of us could find on the net, plus if you ask they will mount the bell housing and wire for the proper rotation!
+• The Electric Motor Warehouse Barry also provides the top quality Leeson compressor motor that I recommend using with the Clear Vue 15" and 16" material movement impellers.
+Barry had by far the best service and prices any of us could find on the net when I started this effort and needed a good motor for small shop woodworkers.
+He also on request would mount the bell housing and wire for the proper rotation!

 Bill's "Dust Collection Basics" is my best shot at providing the overview information you need to make sense of dust collection and its technology.